This post was updated on June 4, 2018 to include new survey data.

 Net Neutrality is also incredibly popular among the American people.
 But don’t take our word for it—numerous surveys have shown Americans of all political leanings support Net Neutrality and expect the protections enshrined in the FCC’s 2015 Open Internet Order.
 Below is a collection of the surveys conducted by consumer groups, the cable industry, and nonpartisan polling agencies that show the broad, overwhelming support for Net Neutrality:

-- A survey that gave respondents detailed arguments for and against the FCC's net neutrality repeal found that 83% of Americans do not approve of the FCC proposal.
+- A survey from April 2018 gave respondents detailed arguments for and against the FCC's net neutrality repeal found that 82% of Republicans and 90% of Democrats oppose the FCC’s move to repeal the rules.

 - Even a survey conducted by the cable industry’s largest trade association found that 61% of all Americans support the FCC’s Net Neutrality rules.